GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 ```

 On invoking `create-setters`, it performs the following steps:
-1. Searches for the values to be parameterized in each of the resource fields.
+1. Segregates the input setters into scalar-setters and array-setters.
-2. Checks if there is a match considering following cases.,
+2. Searches for the resource field values to be parameterized.
-   - Scalar value matching atleast one of the setter values as a substring.
+3. Checks if there is any match considering the following cases.,
-   - Array values matching all of the values in a setter_value.
+   - For a scalar node, performs substring match with scalar setters.
-3. If there are two or more setter values with similar substrings matching the resource field, then longest length matched setter_value is considered.
+   - For an array node, checks if all values match with any of the array setters.
 4. Adds comments to the fields matching the setter values using setter names as parameters.

 >?
-Doesn't support adding comment to the resource field whose value is split into multiple lines.
+Doesn't support adding comment to the scalar node whose value is split into multiple lines.
 If this function adds setter comments to fields for which you didn't intend to parameterize,
 you can simply review and delete/modify those comments manually.